brandonlaursen/april-1-24-section-1-resources/module-2/w6/d1/README.md

 ## `Insertion sort`

+  Insertion Sort sorts an array by sequentially inserting each element into its proper position within the initially empty sorted portion.
+It compares each element with those in the sorted section, shifting elements one position right to make space, thereby gradually extending the sorted array until completion.

   * Time complexity -
     * Worst case - O(n^2)
     * Best case - O(n) <- possible if already sorted depends on implementation